 6. Don’t Buy What You Can’t Handle

-The newbie dropshippers are more likely to buy huge themes thinking that they need to add 1000s of products in their store.
+The newbie dropshippers are likelier to buy huge themes, thinking they need to add 1000s of products in their store.
 But funny enough… this never actually happens.
 Only a handful of people are patient enough to add even 10 products… let alone 1000s of them.

-Also, most of the times, it is only 1 or 2 products that are generating more than 90% of your store sales.
-So, even if you have the money to hire someone for blindly adding so many products… Better You DON’T.
+Also, only 1 or 2 products usually generate more than 90% of your store sales.
+So, even if you have the money to hire someone to add so many products blindly… Better You DON’T.

-Some Free and even some of the best premium Shopify themes look amazing on the desktop screen but look horrible on the mobile screens.
+Some Free and even some of the best premium Shopify themes look amazing on the desktop but horrible on the mobile screens.

-Most such Shopify templates waste all the important space on the top fold (the part of the page you see when it gets opened).
+Most such Shopify templates waste all the essential space on the top fold (the part of the page you see when it gets opened).

-In very few cases, a Shopify website template would look bad on the desktop screen, but amazing on the mobile screens.
+In very few cases, a Shopify website template would look bad on the desktop but excellent on the mobile screens.

-But if you have any plans for scaling or for using Google ads, then you just can’t ignore the desktop traffic.
+But if you have any plans for scaling or using Google ads, you just can’t ignore the desktop traffic.

-And hence, you need to buy the best premium Shopify theme that looks amazing on both the mobile screen and the desktop screen.
+And hence, you need to buy the best premium Shopify theme that looks amazing on both mobile and desktop screens.

 Most buyers make their buying decision based on the Homepage layout.
-BUT actually, the most important page of an eCommerce website is its Product Page.
+BUT actually, the most crucial page of an eCommerce website is its Product Page.

-The product page is where most of your first-time visitors will be landing from the ads and from the Google search results.
-And, most of them never bother to look at any other page on your website except the product page they landed on… unless you have sent them to a collection page.
+Most first-time visitors will land on the product page from the ads and the Google search results.
+And most of them never bother to look at any other page on your website except the product page they landed on… unless you have sent them to a collection page.